zenweasel/jamendo-contest/README.md

 It was written for The Jamendo App Contest 2013.

-Edit JamendoApplication class for your CLIENTID
+Edit src/com.example/jamood/JamendoApplication.class to enter your own Jamendo CLIENTID